-It can be hard hunting down the best surge protector or best power strip.
-The appliance has become such a ubiquitous part of media setups and home offices that many don’t consider about energy ratings or IEEE certifications.
+Looking for the best surge protector or best power strip is a worthwhile endeavor.
+While most consumers don't pay too much attention to surge protectors, they're a necessary bit of tech that helps protect electronics for major energy spikes.
 But it’s good to take surge protection seriously, as a major electrical event could leave your electronics damaged and out of commission.

-Unfortunately, just about every big-box retailer has a surge protector on sale.
+Just about every electronics company makes a surge protector of some sort.
+Heck, even retailers, like Best Buy and Amazon, have store-branded surge protectors on sale.
 It can therefore be hard to parse good quality surge protectors from bad ones.
 We’ve reached out to some of the biggest and best companies in electrical devices to send us some top-performing units for testing.
 We can say, without hesitation, that all companies make good-to-high quality products.
 Differentiating between the best really comes down to design, componentry, ease-of-use and certifications.

 - Here are the best wireless chargers for iPhone and Android